-The proposed maximum for non-employee director equity grants including options will then factor in: the difference between options and full value awards (i.e., restricted stock); option terms (5, 7 or 10 years usually); share price volatility; expected forfeiture rate; and any other criteria factored into a binomial type evaluation.
-Using the binomial equity award value, we have established a maximum non-employee director participation limit of the lesser of: (i) a reserve of 1% of the shares outstanding; and (ii) an annual equity award value of \$100,000 per director.
+The proposed maximum for non-employee director equity grants including options will then factor in: the difference between options and full value awards (i.e., time-vesting restricted stock); option terms (5, 7 or 10 years usually); share price volatility; expected forfeiture rate; and any other criteria factored into a binomial type evaluation.

+Using the binomial equity award value, we have established a maximum non-employee director participation limit of the lesser of: (i) an aggregate reserve of 1% of the shares outstanding for all non-executive directors; and (ii) an annual equity award value of \$100,000 per director.
 Equity award refers to options, restricted stock, deferred stock units or any other equity grant made outside of or under an equity compensation plan, other than equity granted or taken in lieu of cash fees.

-However, there may be director pay structures that have addressed institutional investor concerns so that directors truly have substantial "at risk" pay elements and that achieve alignment of directors' interests closely with those of shareholders, therefore some limited flexibility in implementing this guideline is necessary for those "best in class" director pay packages.
+However, there may be director pay structures that have addressed institutional investor concerns so that directors truly have substantial "at risk" pay that achieves alignment of directors' interests closely with those of shareholders, therefore some limited flexibility in implementing this guideline is necessary for those "best in class" director pay packages.